 Earth-moving equipment has contoured the surrounding slopes into the foundation for a four-tiered formal garden—the Garden of the Four Immeasurables.
 Footpaths will lead from the lower end of the land through the garden up to the temple.
 A large concrete area in front of the temple will provide a gathering place for outdoor events and for the cham (ritual dances), an integral part of every drubchen (the full practice of a sadhana over seven to ten consecutive days).

-Under the able direction of Britton Bosarge la, the dedicated project manager, workers are finishing the exterior so it can withstand the coming winter weather, during which time the focus will shift to the main shrine room on the first floor—stairways, floors, elevator, heating, cooling, electrical, sprinklers, plumbing, dry-walling and painting.
+Under the able direction of the dedicated project manager, Britton Bosarge la, workers are finishing the exterior so it can withstand the coming winter weather, during which time the focus will shift to the main shrine room on the first floor—stairways, floors, elevator, heating, cooling, electrical, sprinklers, plumbing, dry-walling and painting.
 It is Rinpoche’s aspiration that Mindrol Lekshey Program and Vajrayana Retreat take place in the temple in 2018.
-Fundraising has now resumed to ensure that the indoor work will be completed in time.
+Fundraising has now resumed and to ensure that the indoor work will be completed in time.

 Mindrol Gatsal is now taking its seat within the magnificent treasury of the glorious Mindrolling lineage, due to the vast vision of Jetsün Khandro Rinpoche, along with the dedication and generosity of those planning, funding and building the temple.
 This remarkable beginning has generated abundant merit for all involved which may be joyfully dedicated to enlightenment for all beings now and for years to come.

 Please consider making a donation to help us hold the 2018 summer programs in the new temple.